durham-qlm/durham-qlm.github.io/research/tech/quantum-networking.md

 ## Join us

-We have currently have a funded PhD student position for a 2026 start as well as a postdoc position available.
+We have a funded PhD student position for a 2026 start as well as a postdoc position available.
  If you are interested, please get in touch with [tobias.franzen@durham.ac.uk](tobias.franzen@durham.ac.uk).
 I'm looking forward to getting to know you and discussing details.

 ## Collaborators